 In the residential sector, the costs of heating and cooling in inefficiently designed and constructed buildings are putting an increasing financial burden on occupants, especially in those countries where fuel and electricity subsidies are gradually being removed.
 A study conducted in 2007 in the city of Aqaba, south of Jordan, showed that the average household pays up to 30% of monthly income on air-conditioning during the summer months (Biggs, 2005).
 On the other hand, a considerable percentage of the building stock in Arab cities is without adequate access to basic services in terms of water and sanitation, especially for informal settlements in and around cities like Cairo and Jeddah.
 Large income differences also affect energy use intensity at the household level.
-Because of the uneven access and distribution of basic services for households in Arab cities, the average performance will most likely be a misleading baseline indicator statistics from 2005 statistics from 2007
+Because of the uneven access and distribution of basic services for households in Arab cities, the average performance will most likely be a misleading baseline indicator

-ABLE 1 EMPLOYMENT IN CONST ABLE 1 PERCENTAGE OF TOTAL ARAB COUNTRIES (2008 EMPLOYMENT IN CONSTRUCTION AS A PERCENTAGE OF TOTAL EMPLOYMENT IN SELECTE ARAB COUNTRIES (2008)
+EMPLOYMENT IN CONSTRUCTION AS A BLE 1 PERCENTAGE OF TOTAL EMPLOYMENT IN SELECT ARAB COUNTRIES (2008)

 Country %

 Egypt 10.08

 Iraq 10.83

-Kuwait ^{} 14.21
+Kuwait 14.21

 Morocco 8.87

 Saudi Arabia 11.09

-Syria 14.88
+Syria''' 14.88

 United Arab Emirates (UAE) 12.35

 West Bank and Gaza 10.97

-Defined according to the United Nations (UN) International Standards Industrial Classification (ISIC) of all economic activities, and includes construction of buildings, civil engineering, and specialized construction activities
+\ Defined according to the United Nations (UN) International Standards Industrial Classification (ISIC) of all economic activities, and includes construction of buildings, civil engineering, and specialized construction activities